 In addition to file scanning, Bullguard also brings a spam filter to your local email client as well as traffic scanning for when you are browsing the web.
 These automated protection schemes couple with the 24/7 support make this antivirus a solid choice for the budget conscious, costing just $29.95.

-- Download now Bullguard trial version
+- Download now Bullguard from the official webpage

 4. Kaspersky Lab

 Kaspersky Lab has had a great reputation for a while now, and they will certainly not be a bad choice to secure your Windows XP SP3 machine from viruses.
 With similar scores given from AV-TEST, Kaspersky‘s reputation along with low system requirements helped bump it up to the number two spot.

 Not taxing a computer too much to keep it protected is a big deal for Windows XP machines since many of them are underpowered.
 Kaspersky only requires an 800MHz processor, 512MB of available RAM and a minuscule 480MB of disk space, giving room to breathe on most machines, especially older Windows XP 32-bit ones that tend to have 1GB of RAM and slower processors.